-TIRE PRESSURE MONITORING SYSTEM (TPMS)
+TIRE PRESSURE MONITORING SYS-TEM (TPMS)

 This vehicle is equipped with the Tire Pressure Monitoring System (TPMS).
 It monitors tire pressure of all tires except the spare.
 When the low tire pressure warning light is lit and the CHECK TIRE PRESSURE warning appears on the vehicle information display, one or more of your tires is significantly under-inflated.
 If the vehicle is being driven with low tire pressure, the TPMS will activate and warn you of it by the low tire pressure warning light.
 This system will activate only when the vehicle is driven at speeds above 16 MPH (25 km/h).
-For more details, see "Warning/indicator lights and audible reminders" (P.2-11) and "Tire Pressure Monitoring System (TPMS)" (P.5-3).
+For more details, see "Warning lights, indicator lights and audible reminders" (P.2-11) and "Tire Pressure Monitoring System (TPMS)" (P.5-3).

 If the low tire pressure warning light illuminates while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
 Driving with under-inflated tires may permanently damage the tires and increase the likelihood of tire failure.
 Serious vehicle damage could occur and may lead to an accident and could result in serious personal injury.
 Check the tire pressure for all four tires.
 Adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label to turn the low tire pressure warning light OFF.
-If the light still illuminates while driving after adjusting the tire pressure, a tire may be flat.
-If you have a flat tire, replace it with a spare tire as soon as possible.
+If the light still illuminates while driving after adjusting the tire pressure, a tire may be flat, If you have a flat tire, replace it with a spare tire as soon as possible.

-- When a spare tire is mounted or a wheel is replaced, the TPMS will not function and the low tire pressure warning light will flash for approximately 1 minute.
+- Since the spare tire is not equipped with the TPMS, when a spare tire is mounted or a wheel is replaced, the TPMS will not function and the low tire pressure warning light will flash for approximately 1 minute.
 The light will remain on after 1 minute.
+Have your tires replaced and/or TPMS system reset as soon as possible.
+It is recommended you visit a NISSAN dealer for these services. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the

+TPMS.

-Contact your NISSAN dealer as soon as possible for tire replacement and/ or system resetting. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS. - Do not inject any tire liquid or aerosol tire sealant into the tires, as this may cause a malfunction of the tire pressure sensors.
+Do not inject any tire liquid or aerosol tire sealant into the tires. as this may cause a malfunction of the tire pressure sensors.